avalanche-foundation/ACPs/ACPs/000-configurable-evm-code-size-limit/README.md

 - `maxCodeSize`: maximum number of bytes permitted for deployed runtime bytecode.
 - `maxInitCodeSize`: maximum number of bytes permitted for initcode during contract creation.

+For the Avalanche C-Chain, the post-activation defaults are:

+- `maxCodeSize = 49,152` bytes
+- `maxInitCodeSize = 98,304` bytes

-If these parameters are not explicitly configured, implementations MUST preserve Ethereum-compatible defaults:
+For Avalanche L1s, if these parameters are not explicitly configured, implementations MUST preserve Ethereum-compatible defaults:

 - `maxCodeSize = 24,576` bytes
 - `maxInitCodeSize = 49,152` bytes